 Join us to find out how have we reached this view of the past and the effect on the writing of history and our international reputation.

 EXETER PHOENIX, GANDY STREET, EXETER.
 EX4 3LS

-This event has been rescheduled from 28 May 2020.
+This event has been rescheduled from 28 May 2020 and 24 September 2020.
 All original tickets are valid

 University of Exeter

 Gajendra’s research is focused upon histories of colonialism in South Asia.
 He has particular interests in the hybridities of Empire.
 His work has explored the war testimonies of Indian soldiers during the two World Wars.

 He recently published a monograph on wartime soldiering identities and testimonies in the Indian Army with Bloomsbury (The Testimonies of Indian Soldiers and Two World Wars: Between Self and Sepoy) and an edited volume by Routledge (An Imperial World at War: Aspects of the British Empire’s War Experience, 1939-1945).